mne-tools/mne-icalabel/doc/index.rst

 We encourage you to use the package for your research and also build on top with relevant Pull Requests.
 See our examples for walk-throughs of how to use the package.
+Also, see our `contributing guide <https://github.com/mne-tools/mne-icalabel/blob/main/CONTRIBUTING.md>`_.

+We are licensed under BSD-3 (see `License <https://github.com/mne-tools/mne-icalabel/blob/main/LICENSE>`_).

 Contents
 --------